 Temporary cabin toilets, provided by Sedgemoor District Council, are available behind the Squib Public House next to West Bow House, behind Westfield House on West Street and behind the Horse and Jockey Public House on Fairfield.
 Portaloos, including disabled accessible toilets, are also provided behind the Horse and Jockey Public House on Fairfield.

 First Aid during the event is provided by St Johns Ambulance.
-This service is situated near Westfield Church on West Street from Wednesday to Saturday of fair week.
+This service is situated in Westfield Church car park, West Street from Wednesday to Saturday of fair week.
 First Aid provision is funded by Sedgemoor District Council.

-Visitors to the Fair should be aware that West Street, St Matthews Field and most of the surrounding area are covered by the Council's Designated Public Places Order (DPPO.)
+Visitors to the Fair should be aware that West Street, St Matthews Field and most of the surrounding area are covered by the Council's Public Space Protection Order (PSPO).
 This is an Order designed to tackle nuisance arising from people acting antisocially through drinking excessively in public places.
-The Order gives the Police and PCSO's the power to confiscate alcohol within the DPPO area.
+The Order gives the Police and PCSO's the power to confiscate alcohol within the PSPO area.
 These powers will be vigorously enforced and anybody bringing alcohol into West Street or St Matthews Field especially can expect to be challenged and may be required to surrender their alcohol.
 Only alcohol in plastic cups purchased from the hatch at the Horse and Jockey and consumed within the vicinity will be permitted.